scottalford75/Remora-docs/docs/source/hardware/spider.rst

 The diagram above includes the optional serial debug interface.
 Note that TX <-> RXD and RX <-> TXD.
 The standard order for serial is different with the Fysetc Spider 2.2 , so please pay close attention to the wiring.

+- Note: The Spider had some issues on some versions with silkscreen and PWR/GND wiring.
+As the PWR/GND are not needs, it is recomended to not connect those unless you are sure of the pinout.